 - A two-page CV.

-A selection panel including TRANSFORM academic supervisors and mentors will review applications and create shortlist of applicants to be invited to interview.
+A selection panel including TRANSFORM academic supervisors and mentors will review applications and create a shortlist of applicants to be invited to interview.

-The selection panel will invite shortlisted applicants to an interview in early May.
+The selection panel will invite shortlisted applicants to an interview in early July 2022.

-Step 8 Start your PhD journey at Warwick
+7. Start Your PhD Journey at Warwick

 Selected candidates will commence their MPhil/PhD in Global Sustainable Development in October 2022.